Sehanchamika/Sehanchamika/README.md

 - 🌱 I’m currently learning **MLops**

-- 👨‍💻 All of my projects are available at [supun's workspace](http://supun.traditionalme.life)
+- 👨‍💻 All of my projects are available at

 - 💬 Ask me about **Java, Python, SQL and NodeJS**